battery-degradation-prediction/battery_degradation_prediction/README.md

 ### Database Administrator

-User is proficeint in machine learning techniques to predict properties in several domains and wants to strengthen the accuracy of the model's predicted  lifetime of a given battery.
-They are responsible for accesing/maintaining the actual code/software, debugging any issues, and retraining/finetuning new data when added.
-Outside of maintaining the main model, this user is also repsonsbile for exploring additonal models and integrating them into the existing main branch.
+User is proficient in machine learning techniques to predict properties in several domains and wants to strengthen the accuracy of the model's predicted  lifetime of a given battery.
+They are responsible for accessing/maintaining the actual code/software, debugging any issues, and retraining/finetuning new data when added.
+Outside of maintaining the main model, this user is also responsible for exploring additional models and integrating them into the existing main branch.

  - Interfaces with software
  - Inputs some sort of Key and password